You are here

 Uncover Boston's past while enjoying its distinctively modern edge, enjoy the old masters and the brew masters, pedal-powered swan boat rides or high speed catamaran whale watches.
 Shop artisanal markets or chic boutiques.
 While the afternoon away at a sidewalk café or dine from the popular food trucks found throughout the city.
 Enjoy star-studded concerts and concerts under the stars.
 Take a walking tour or blaze a trail of your own.
 Stroll the lively waterfront or cruise the historic harbor.

 Over 18 million people visit the city annually, making it a leading tourist destination.
-Come find out for yourself why Boston Massachusetts is one of the world's favorite cities.
+Come find out for yourself why Boston, Mass., is one of the world's favorite cities.
 Boston's calendar is brimming with things to do, places to go, people to see.

 Dining, Shopping, and Nightlife